 Black 1st Dan (Shodan = First Step)

 Black 3rd Dan (Sandan)

 [ Black ] 9th Dan (Kyudan)

 * The highest grade achievable by examination in Tomiki/Shodokan Aikido is 7th Dan.
 Dan grades above this are usually awarded only to people who have contributed immensely to the art, its promotion and practice over a lifetime.
-Currently Tetsuro Nariyama Shihan, founder of the Shodokan Aikido Federation (SAF) and Chief Instructor of the Shodokan Honbu in Japan is the highest graded living practitioner in the Shodokan Aikido world at 9th Dan.
+Currently Tetsuro Nariyama shihan, founder of the Shodokan Aikido Federation (SAF) and Chief Instructor of the Shodokan Honbu in Japan is the highest graded living practitioner of Shodokan Aikido at 9th Dan.

 ~ Kyū-level practitioners are often called mudansha (無段者), "ones without dan" and are considered in Japan as initiates rather than students.
 When practitioners have reached the rank of first degree black belt, they become shodansha (初段者).
 The holder of a black belt of any degree is a yūdansha (有段者), "one with dan".

 ~If you wear the same black belt long enough, wear and tear can take its toll and some senior practitioners can be seen sometimes wearing black belts that are faded to white, tattered and with only small amounts of the original black outer layer showing.